I have heard About Sleep Apnea, what is it?

-Sleep apnea affects about 18 million people of all ages in the U.S. It takes three forms: obstructive, central and mixed.
+Sleep apnea affects about 18 million people of all ages in the U.S. There are three forms: obstructive, central and mixed.

-The airway remains open in central sleep apnea, but the brain does not send signals to the muscles involved in breathing.
+- The airway remains open in central sleep apnea, but the breathing muscles do not get signals from the brain.

-Sleep apnea sufferers are roused from sleep briefly to resume proper breathing, disrupting and lowering the quality of a person’s rest.
-Consequently, sleep apnea can cause a number of health problems.
-If left untreated, it can result in high blood pressure, cardiovascular disease, stroke, memory problems, weight gain, impotency, headaches, and daytime fatigue, leading to job impairment and motor vehicle crashes.
+Sleep apnea sufferers can awake startled from their sleep then resume regular breathing.
+This disrupts and reduces the quality of a person’s rest.
+Sleep apnea can have several health issues; high blood pressure, cardiovascular disease, stroke, memory problems, weight gain, impotency, headaches, and daytime fatigue.
+These can lead to job impairment and the potential for vehicle accidents.

 Dr. Brian Raskin is well-versed in the diagnosis and treatment of sleep apnea.
 He custom-fits special devices called TAP appliances to treat his patients' sleep apnea.
 Short for Thornton Adjustable Positioners, TAP appliances consist of two plastic pieces that fit over the upper and lower teeth and hold the lower jaw forward during sleep to help keep the airway open.
 Dr. Raskin also works closely with a sleep doctor to diagnose each patient's problem.